Corporate wellness program statistics: A look at the numbers

 Corporate wellness program statistics will quickly put to rest any concerns about the ROI of well-being programs.
 There’s no shortage of specific, outcome-oriented results to prove the value.
-Yet in a survey, 73% of companies say they still measure the success of their wellness programs by the level of staff participation.
+However, over 70% of companies say they still measure the success of their wellness programs by the level of staff participation.

 If you’re only looking at usage, you’re missing the best part.
 Your employee well-being program isn’t a success because people use it.
 It’s a success because it improves people’s lives, and in turn increases productivity, retention and other metrics that affect the bottom line.